OpenHFT/Chronicle-Map/README.md

 .of(CharSequence.class, DataValueClasses.directClassFor(BondVOInterface.class))
 ```

-this is order to tell the builder that we are going to work directly with the off heap
+this is in order to tell the builder that we are going to work directly with the off heap
 entries.

 The value class, in our case `BondVOInterface.class` is an `interface` rather than a `class`,  now